What is vulval cancer?

-The term vulva means the external sex organs of a woman.
-The vulva is made up of two pairs of lips.
-The outer pair of lips is called the labia majora and the inner pair of lips is called the labia minora.
+The vulva includes 2 pairs of lips.
+These are the outer lips, called the labia majora and the inner lips called the labia minora.

 The rounded area of fatty tissue in front of the pubic bone is called the mons pubis.

-Where vulval cancer starts
+Where does vulval cancer start?

 Most vulval cancers do not form quickly.
 Usually, there is a gradual change in the cells.
 First, normal cells become abnormal.
 Then these abnormal cells may go on to develop into cancer.

-How common it is
+How common is vulval cancer?

 Vulval cancer is a rare cancer.
 Around 1,400 people are diagnosed in the UK each year.